Merene-Bright/NLP-using-Python/README.md

 Challenge 1: Tokenization : You have a collection of tickets enclosed below.
 Apply tokenization using python nltk and generate a vocabulary of words in the ticket.

+Challenge 2 :  Tokenization, FDIST, ngrams This is an extension to the Challenge 1  .
+Once you have tokenized, find the n-grams using FDIST function.
+FDIST and ngrams will give you the laundry list but has a lot of noise, hence the objective is to extract the key frequently occurring ngrams (where n>1 and n<=4) based on n=1 most frequently occurring terms.
+Assume that you need to be able to present to the Customer key issues found in the ticket database.
+Please feel free to explore the inclusion of STOPWORDS in this solution